Sharll-large/FMCL/README.md

 |ARM64|📌|📌|📌|
 |ARM32|❌|❌|❌|

-✔ - Active protect
+✔ - Full support (verified)

-❔ - Done but no test
+❔ - Done but unverified

 📌 - Plan to do